Shaft (company): 2016–present: Post-Team Shinbo

 In 2020, Shaft returned to producing full-length series with Magia Record: Puella Magi Madoka Magica Side Story, an adaptation of a spin-off mobile game series based on the studio's Madoka Magica franchise.
-It was the first series since 2007 not to be directed in part by Akiyuki Shinbo (although he served as an animation supervisor), and was instead directed by Doroinu of Gekidan Inu Curry, one of the original series' alternate space designers.
+It was the first series since 2007 not to be directed in part by Akiyuki Shinbo (although he served as an animation supervisor), and was instead chief directed by Doroinu of Gekidan Inu Curry, one of the original series' alternate space designers.
 Shaft's second and final project of the year, Assault Lily Bouquet, was also the first time since 2007 that Shinbo had not been involved with one of the studio's main projects entirely.
 Bouquet was instead directed by former Gainax member Shouji Saeki and Shaft member Hajime Ootani.

 Shinbo returned to the director's chair in 2021 with his adaptation of Pretty Boy Detective Club, which he co-directed alongside Ootani.
 The series served as the debut for Shaft's CGI animation division, as well as the Umegumi division.
 The second season of Magia record: Puella Magi Madoka Magica Side Story later that year also debuted the company's background art division, albeit listed under Digital@Shaft, before being given their own department name in the third season of the series in early 2022.
-Later that year, the company opened a branch studio in Shizuoka (which is also the first animation studio in Shizuoka Prefecture), with a few of the staff members from the head office moving to the city in order to establish operations and train new staff.
+The company opened a branch studio in Shizuoka (which is also the first animation studio in Shizuoka Prefecture), with a few of the staff members from the head office moving to the city in order to establish operations and train new staff.
 Veteran color designer Yasuko Watanabe, who joined the company in 2000, became the branch studio's chief.
+In 2021, a fourth Madoka Magica film titled Walpurgisnacht: Rising was announced to be in production.

+At the end of 2021, and following into 2022, the studio produced a short series based on the Assault Lily franchise entitled Assault Lily Fruits; and in March of that year, completed the Magia Record series with a four-episode finale.
+In July of that year, the studio produced Luminous Witches and RWBY: Ice Queendom jointly.
+In 2023, a special based on The Quintessential Quintuplets was announced to be produced at the studio.
+Prior to the release of the 2022 film, the show's producers had no intention of making another anime based on the project; however, they changed their minds upon seeing the positive reception towards the film.
+The reason to produce the new project at Shaft was mainly due to the popularity of the first season's 11th episode, which Shaft produced as a gross outsource.